Almorca/minibook-x-tools/README.md

 **Note**: Module build `<M>` has been tested.
 Compiled-in `<*>` has not been tested.

+NOTE: after rebuilding the kernel with the patch, you can do steps 3, 4, and 5 manually, or you can run the normal `make`, `make install` dance from the top-level directory.

 ### 3. Build & Install Kernel Module

 See [cmx/README.md](cmx/README.md) for details.